-QUALITY EVALUATION OF MIXED JUICE FROM PINEAPPLE, WATERMELON AND BEETROOT BLENDS
+QUALITY EVALUATION OF MIXED JUICE FROM PINEAPPLE, WATERMELON, AND BEETROOT BLENDS

 ABSTRACT

 This study evaluated the physicochemical, nutritional, and sensory qualities of juice produced from blends of pineapple (Ananas comosus), beetroot (Beta vulgaris), and watermelon (Citrullus lanatus).
 Juice blends were formulated in five different proportions: Sample A (100% pineapple), Sample B (50% pineapple, 50% watermelon), Sample C (70% pineapple, 20% watermelon, 10% beetroot), Sample D (60% pineapple, 30% watermelon, 10% beetroot), and Sample E (50% pineapple, 40% watermelon, 10% beetroot) to determine the influence of blending ratios on parameters such as pH, total soluble solids, titratable acidity (TTA), vitamin C content, mineral composition, proximate composition, and sensory acceptability.
-The TSS values ranged from 8.37 ± 0.15 to 13.03 ± 0.15oBrix, with the highest recorded in the 100% pineapple sample. pH values ranged from 3.75 ± 0.09 to 4.16 ± 0.05, while titratable acidity varied inversely with pH, from 0.30 ± 0.02 to 0.61 ± 0.02%.
+The TSS values ranged from 8.37 ± 0.15 to 13.03 ± 0.15 °Brix, with the highest recorded in the 100% pineapple sample, while pH values ranged from 3.75 ± 0.09 to 4.16 ± 0.05, and titratable acidity varied inversely with pH, from 0.30 ± 0.02 to 0.61 ± 0.02%.
 The inclusion of beetroot and watermelon significantly influenced moisture, fibre, and mineral content.
 The vitamin C content ranged from 25.40 ± 0.10 to 43.10 ± 1.10 mg/100 g, showing that pineapple-rich blends had higher ascorbic acid levels.
-Sample D was the richest in mineral composition containing the highest level of magnesium, potassium and manganese.
+Sample D was the richest in mineral composition, containing the highest level of magnesium, potassium, and manganese.
 Sensory evaluation indicated that the blend containing 60% pineapple, 30% watermelon, and 10% beetroot achieved the highest overall acceptability (8.21 ± 0.97), combining desirable sweetness, colour, and flavour balance.
 The findings demonstrated that blending fruits with complementary properties improved the nutritional profile and sensory quality of juice products.
-The study concluded that the 60:30:10 formulation (Sample D) had the most balanced profile of sweetness and acidity,and highest score for taste, appearance and consumer acceptability; while sample C had enhanced nutrient composition.
+The study concluded that the 60:30:10 formulation (Sample D) had the most balanced profile of sweetness and acidity, and the highest preference for taste, appearance, and consumer acceptability; while Sample C had enhanced nutrient composition.
 Therefore, sample D was recommended for commercial juice production based on overall acceptability.

-Keywords: Physicochemical, sensory, fruit juices, pineapple, beetroot, watermelon
+Keywords: Pineapple, beetroot, watermelon, fruit juices, physicochemical analysis, sensory properties

 1.0 INTRODUCTION

-Fruits are essential component of human diet because of their nutritional and health benefits.
-They are packed with vitamins, minerals, anti-oxidants and many phytonutrients (Danyo and Ivantsova, 2024).
-Fruits can be consumed fresh or squeezed into juice either for immediate consumption or for future use.
-Nigeria is blessed with variety of fruits such as pineapples, bananas, mangoes, oranges, watermelon, pawpaw, soursop among others.
-These fruits are highly perishable leading to post harvest losses (Etefa et al., 2022; Enyiukwu et al., 2020).
-Hence, fruits are traditionally and commercially processed into products such as wine, fruit juice, jam, jelly and alcoholic drinks to extend the shelf-life (Ashurst, 2016).
+Fruits are an essential component of the human diet because of their nutritional and health benefits.
+They are packed with vitamins, minerals, antioxidants, and many phytonutrients (Danyo and Ivantsova, 2024).
+Fruits can be consumed fresh or squeezed into juice, either for immediate consumption or for future use.
+Nigeria is blessed with a variety of fruits such as pineapples, bananas, mangoes, oranges, watermelon, pawpaw, and soursop, among others.
+These fruits are highly perishable, leading to post harvest losses (Etefa et al., 2022; Enyiukwu et al., 2020).
+Hence, fruits are traditionally and commercially processed into products such as wine, fruit juice, jam, jelly, and alcoholic drinks to extend the shelf-life (Ashurst, 2016).

-Fruit juices are liquid, non-alcoholic drink produced with a different degree of clarity and viscosity, obtained through squeezing of the fruits with or without addition of sugar or carbon dioxide (Cozma et al., 2017).
-They are low in calories and fat; they are excellent sources of simple sugars, dietary fibre, essential vitamins, minerals, amino acids and bioactive phytonutrients (Frąckiewicz, 2021).
+Fruit juices are liquid, non-alcoholic drinks produced with a different degree of clarity and viscosity, obtained through the squeezing of the fruits with or without the addition of sugar or carbon dioxide (Cozma et al., 2017).
+They are low in calories and fat; they are excellent sources of simple sugars, dietary fibre, essential vitamins, minerals, amino acids, and bioactive phytonutrients (Frąckiewicz, 2021).
 Fruits are high in antioxidants (Swallah et al., 2020).
-Daily intake of fruits is reported to protect the body and reduce the risk of cardiovascular disease, neurodegenerative disease, aging, cancer, skin related diseases, oxidative stress, and inflammation (Egbuta and Chima, 2022).
+Daily intake of fruits is reported to protect the body and reduce the risk of cardiovascular disease, neurodegenerative disease, aging, cancer, skin-related diseases, oxidative stress, and inflammation (Egbuta and Chima, 2022).